gorankami/five-or-more/README.md

 # five-or-more
-JS clone of five or more game
+Web clone of five or more game